 Friendly schedules thrust Wisconsin and Iowa to the top of a pileup that could also include Nebraska, Minnesota and Northwestern as contenders.

-None of these teams look like juggernauts on the field, but Nebraska is the only one to play Michigan State (none play Ohio State).
+None of these teams look like juggernauts on the field, but Nebraska is the only one to play Michigan State (Only the Golden Gophers play Ohio State).
 The Cornhuskers also have to go to Iowa, Wisconsin and Northwestern.
 Iowa has to to go Minnesota, but the battle for the Floyd of Rosedale is the only challenging trip for the Hawkeyes, who should be pretty good on offense while rebuilding their defense.

 Wisconsin’s slate is even easier, though, and the Badgers probably have a better head coach in Gary Andersen, who might change things quite a bit this fall on both sides of the ball.
 I think a more athletic front seven and a more athletic quarterback will serve the Badgers well, probably leading to as many as 10 wins.